 Call of the Yukon (April 18, 1938)

-Released on April 18, 1938: Can a wolf-dog find love with a beautiful collie, or will the St. Bernard get the collie's attention?
+Released on April 18, 1938: (running time 66 minutes) Can a wolf-dog find love with a beautiful collie, or will the St. Bernard get the collie's attention?
 And what about those bears!

 Directed by B. Reeves Eason and John T. Coyle